 Fossil fuel figures:

-- The world also has 6T barrels of shale oil deposits, out of which 1.2T barrels (ref.) is proven to high quality and economically viable to be recoverable.
+- The world also has 6T barrels of shale oil deposits, out of which 1.2T barrels (ref.) is proven to high quality and economically recoverable.

 - The estimated deposits of tar sands is around 2T barrels. (ref.)
 Tar sands are a bit energy intensive to extract from but we can predict that in future they could be extracted more economically.

 - And to top of that we have methane hydrate deposits, which by an estimate, contain more energy than all the fossil fuels combined. (ref.)
-Currently, it hasn’t become commercially viable to extract gas from these resources, but research is under way and just as we saw in case of shale gas, one day it will become economical.
+Currently, it hasn’t become commercially viable to extract gas from these deposits, but research is under way and just as we saw in case of shale gas, there’s a strong likelihood of it becoming economical.

 And this doesn’t cover all potential discoveries we will potentially make.
 Oil wells are doing deeper and venturing further into the ocean.
 Drilling will indeed get expensive, and crude oil won’t remain a $20-30/barrel commodity, but even around $50-60/barrel, it would still be affordable.